BettercareHealth/bettercare/nc/nc-7.md

 ### 7-8 What is hypothermia?

-An abdominal temperature below 36 °C or an axillary temperature below 36.5 °C is abnormally low.
+An abdominal temperature below 36&nbsp;°C or an axillary temperature below 36.5&nbsp;°C is abnormally low.
 These infants need to be warmed.
 Therefore, a working definition of hypothermia (low body temperature) is a body temperature below these values.
-Once the body temperature falls below 35 °C the infant is in danger of complications related to being too cold.
-As the rectal temperature is normally higher than that at other sites, a rectal temperature below 35 °C is particularly dangerous.
+Once the body temperature falls below 35&nbsp;°C the infant is in danger of complications related to being too cold.
+As the rectal temperature is normally higher than that at other sites, a rectal temperature below 35&nbsp;°C is particularly dangerous.

 ### 7-9 Which infants are at the greatest risk of hypothermia?